zone117x/node-stratum-pool/README.md

+/*
-//'severity' can be 'debug', 'warning', 'error'
+'severity': can be 'debug', 'warning', 'error' 'logKey':   can be 'system' or 'client' indicating if the error
-//'logKey' can be 'system' or 'client' indicating if the error was caused by our system or a stratum client pool.on('log', function(severity, logKey, logText){
+            was caused by our system or a stratum client */ pool.on('log', function(severity, logKey, logText){
     console.log(severity + ': ' + '[' + logKey + '] ' + logText);
 };